-- Yes, all members on the Democratic Body are offered training in various areas, for example, housing management, IT, and finance.
+- We want representatives to feel conformable and confidence to participate in the meeting so yes, all members on the Democratic Body are offered training in various areas, for example, housing management, IT, and finance.
 You will also have the option of attending conferences to help you gain more experience.

 - How much time will I have to commit to?

 - The meetings take place normally every six – eight weeks and last for about two hours; currently the meetings are held on a Thursday morning at 10.30am (this may change in the future).
 You will be given notice in advance for all meetings